Considerations For An Attractive Cat Fountain

 Fountain Aesthetic Considerations

 On the aesthetic side, does the center piece harmonize with the bowl?
 This can be a little esoteric and not something easily taught though everyone in our shop who works with matching center pieces with bowls gets it.
+We’re always looking for ways to make attractive cat fountains and the areas at which we look are numerous.

 There may be obvious factors such as a center piece with a circular motif and a bowl in which the throwing lines were left, making likely candidates for a match up.
 (In case you’re wondering we do sometimes make a center piece for a particular bowl and will sometimes throw a bowl for a particular center piece, however there is so much variability in our work that we prefer to make matches after all is ready and there is a lot to choose from.)